 Bacterial vaginosis is the most common of all vaginal infections.
 It results when the normal balance of bacteria in the vagina shifts so that “bad” anaerobic bacteria outnumber “good” aerobic lactobacillus, and often does not cause any symptoms.
 When a woman does show symptoms of BV, they usually include a fishy odor and thin gray or white vaginal discharge.
 Some women also report vaginal itching or burning during a bout of bacterial vaginosis, but this is less common.
 BV should be treated with antibiotics, usually metronidazole or clindamycin in the form of an oral tablet or a vaginal cream or gel.
 There is no over-the-counter medication for bacterial vaginosis.

 About 75% of women have at least one yeast infection during their lives.
 Like bacterial vaginosis, yeast infections are caused by a disruption in the balance of vaginal microorganisms.
 In this case, it’s yeast cells that overgrow the healthy bacteria, resulting in infamously nasty symptoms that include intense itching, burning, and odorless lumpy white discharge that’s usually described as cottage cheese-like.
-Yeast is a type of fungus, so yeast infections are treated with antifungal medications like miconazole (Monistat), clotrimazole (Gyne-Lotrimin), and tioconozole (Vagistat-1).
+Yeast is a type of fungus, so yeast infections are treated with antifungal medications like miconazole (Monistat, sold at Amazon), clotrimazole (Gyne-Lotrimin), and tioconozole (Vagistat-1).
 These are available over the counter as vaginal creams or capsules, or your doctor can prescribe an oral antifungal tablet such as fluconazole (Diflucan).

 Trichomoniasis is a common sexually transmitted infection caused by a single-celled parasite called Trichomonas vaginalis.
 Men can be infected with trich, but they usually don’t show any symptoms.
 Women with trichomoniasis, on the other hand, are usually confronted with smelly, frothy, greenish-yellow vaginal discharge and sometimes—as if the discharge weren’t bad enough—vaginal itching and pain as well.
 Trich must be treated by a doctor, who can provide a dose of an oral antiparasitic drug like tinidazole or metronidazole.
 If you were infected with trichomoniasis by a regular male sexual partner, he should be treated too, even if he has no symptoms, so that he can’t reinfect you.